r-lib/vctrs/tests/testthat/_snaps/slice.md

     Condition
       Error in `vec_slice()`:
       !
-Can't subset elements that don't exist. i Locations 100 and 1000 don't exist, there are only 26 elements.
+Can't subset elements that don't exist. i Locations 100 and 1000 don't exist. i There are only 26 elements.

 ---